 Scholarships may be awarded based on financial need through a lottery.

-Approval pending for CLE credits from the Minnesota Board of Continuing Legal Education.
+Approved for 14.5 on demand CLE credits from the Minnesota Board of Continuing Legal Education.

 - Describe the effects of trauma on mind and body, and the populations it reaches from a multi-disciplinary standpoint